uperl/AnyEvent-FTP/README.md

 - NcFTPd
 - Microsoft IIS

-It used to also be tested against the VMS ftp server, so it at least one point was verified to work with it, but I no longer have access to that server.
+It used to also be tested against the VMS ftp server, so it was verified to work with it, at least at one point.
+However, I no longer have access to that server.

 # SEE ALSO